More about: 24 Best Things To Do in Rome

 17. Explore other dreamy Italian sites

 Rome has a lot to offer the traveller, but it also has a privileged position within the Italian geography.
-This means that from Rome you can visit other interesting cities, among others, in a comfortable way and without spending a lot of travel time:
+This means that from Rome you can comfortably visit other interesting cities, among others, without spending too much time travelling:

 Florence